 This solution is for Key Issue #2 to address the issue on how to consider EAS load for enhanced EAS selection.

 This solution proposes to consider DNS historical handling records by enhancing EASDF.
 As EAS load information itself is dynamic and resides in the management system of EAS, it would be hard and burdensome for 5G NF to obtain such information in real time.
 Thus, it is necessary to utilize alternative information that can represent the EAS load status and that can be easily available at the NF.
 The DNS historical handling records, which can be tracked and stored by the EASDF, is one of such alternative information representing the EAS load status.

+NOTE: This solution addresses a scenario where the EASDF receives multiple EAS IP addresses from the DNS system, which implicitly means that no load balancing or complete load balancing at the DNS system is enabled or performed.

 This solution proposes to enhance the EASDF to store the DNS resolution records and provides the information to the SMF, so that the SMF can provide guide for EAS selection considering such information.

+For example, the DNS historical handling records is defined as in the following table.